25 Different Types of Wasps in Colorado

 Short-tailed Ichneumons, like moths, are drawn to lights and frequently visit residences and places of business close to fields or woodlands.

-They are not left out of this list of the various types of wasps in Colorado!
-Almost all of the Short-tailed Ichneumon larvae Caterpillars are parasites of wasps.
+They are not excluded from this list of Colorado’s various types of wasps!
+Almost all of the short-tailed ichneumon larvae and caterpillars are parasites of wasps.

 Using the ovipositor, females most likely affix a fertilized egg to a caterpillar.
 After hatching, a larva enters the caterpillar’s body and eats it from the inside out.